 Oxford and the National University of Singapore (NUS) are both members of the International Alliance of Research Universities (IARU), an alliance of ten of the world’s leading research universities.
 One of the flagship initiatives of IARU is the Global Summer Programme (GSP) at Oxford which always includes members from NUS.

-The number of Singaporean students at Oxford has grown consistently in recent years and now stands at around 300.
-Singapore is one of the largest sources of international undergraduates at Oxford, a remarkable achievement for a city-state with the world’s 115th largest population.
-The majority of Singaporeans at Oxford are full-time undergraduates, with the remainder being fairly evenly split between postgraduate research and postgraduate taught courses.
-More than half of the Singaporean undergraduate students at Oxford study courses in the Social Sciences and the next largest cohort studies subjects related to Mathematical, Physical and Life Sciences (MPLS).
-Top courses studied by Singaporean undergraduates at Oxford are: Jurisprudence, PPE (Politics, Philosophy and Economics), and Economics and Management.
-Postgraduate research degrees are centred around MPLS, with Humanities, Medical Sciences and Social Sciences then each accounting for around a fifth.
-Of postgraduate taught degrees, over two thirds are in the Social Sciences.
+The number of Singaporean students at Oxford has grown steadily over the last decade and now stands at around 300.
+Singapore is one of the largest sources of international undergraduates at Oxford, a remarkable achievement for a city-state with the world’s 113th largest population.
+The majority of Singaporeans at Oxford are undergraduates, with the remainder being fairly evenly split between postgraduate research and postgraduate taught courses.
+More than half of the Singaporean undergraduate students at Oxford study courses in the Social Sciences, with Humanities and Mathematical, Physical and Life Sciences (MPLS) each accounting for around a further 20%.
+Postgraduate research degrees are centred around MPLS, with each of Oxford's other three Divisions then accounting for around a fifth.
+Of postgraduate taught degrees, close to two-thirds are in the Social Sciences.

 There are a number of scholarships available to Singaporean students wising to pursue studies at Oxford.
 The Singapore Public Service Commission offers scholarships for outstanding young men and women who want to serve Singapore through a career in the Singaporean Civil Service.
 The Singapore Ministry of Defence offers several scholarships for Singaporean students who wish to enter the military upon graduation.
 In addition to these, the Asian Studies Centre administers the Wai Seng Senior Research Scholarship which provides two years of support for a DPhil student working in the field of Asia-Pacific studies, and the A*STAR scheme which provides four-year scholarships, consisting of two years of study at the University of Oxford and two years at a A*STAR Research Institute in Singapore, open to Singaporeans, Singaporean Permanent Residents and ASEAN Nationals.